DS2DY3/dy.lang/README.md

 This is a C# like dynamic typed script language!

-Do it yourself, and make it different!
+Just do it yourself, and make it difference!

 All is garbage!